metromake/github-collaboration-test/git-basics.md

 ## Exercise 2: Collaboration & conflicts

 1. Form a team of ~3 members
-2. Choose a Bitbucket repo of one of the members and add write permissions to other members of the team (every team member should be able to push to that repo)
+2. Choose a Github repo (from ex.
+1) of one of the members and add write permissions to other members of the team (every team member should be able to push to that repo)
 3. all team members should clone the same remote repo
 4. do individually at the same time as your team mates:
   - pull changes from remote repo
   - edit files locally
   - add & commit changes
-  - push to remote
+  - try pushing to remote repo
-  - resolve conflicts if needed, ([help](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/))
+  - resolve conflicts when needed, ([help](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/)), commit and push
 5. Go back to 4 (once at least)

 ---

 ## Returning exercises

-Add read permission to your repos for user _mattpe_ or make your repo public at Bitbucket and return a link to your own and your team's repo to Tuubi.
+Add read permission to your repos for user _mattpe_ or make your repo public at Github and return a link to your own and your team's repo to Oma.